zonxa/seal/docs/UsingSeal.md

 - the encryption threshold
 - the package id of the deployed contract containing the `seal_approve*` functions
-- the id associated with the access control policy
+- the id associated with the access control policy (without the prefix of the package id discussed in [Seal Design](Design.md))
 - the data to encrypt

 The `encrypt` function returns two values: the encrypted object, and the symmetric key used for encryption (i.e., the key from the DEM component of the KEM/DEM scheme).
 The symmetric key can either be ignored or returned to the user as a backup for disaster recovery.
 If retained, the user can decrypt the data manually using the CLI and the `symmetric-decrypt` command, as shown in the example below.